 In the MarvelGodzilla comics, as the heroic monster battles the intergalactic Mega Monsters (Rhiahn, Triax and Krollar), their alien commanders zap them with an "Energex Ray," doubling the monsters' sizes and making them tower over Godzilla.

-Fridge Logic makes the Stay-Puft Marshmallow Man from Ghostbusters one of these.
+The Stay-Puft Marshmallow Man from Ghostbusters was one of these.
 He started out as a cute little cartoon mascot not unlike the Pillsbury Doughboy, but Ray Stantz's choice of him as the form of the Destructor made him gigantic.
-In fact, his size and mass are the only dangerous things about him.
+In fact, his size and mass are the only dangerous things about him.=

 While not a villain, Jet Jaguar does this to himself in Godzilla vs. Megalon when he realized he had to distract Megalon until Godzilla arrived.
 The only problem was that Gigan showed up first, and he and Megalon beat the stuffing out of Jet Jaguar...